snstac/adsbcot/README.rst

 Source
 ======
-The source for adsbcot can be found on Github: https://github.com/ampledata/adsbcot
+The source for ADSBCOT can be found on Github: https://github.com/ampledata/adsbcot

 Author
 ======
-adsbcot is written and maintained by Greg Albrecht W2GMD oss@undef.net
+ADSBCOT is written and maintained by Greg Albrecht W2GMD oss@undef.net

 https://ampledata.org/